ThaiTechTales/aws/logging-lambda/README.md

 ### S3 Bucket

-The following shows the provisioned S3 Bucket and its objects.
+The following screenshots shows the provisioned S3 Bucket and its objects.

 ![S3 Bucket](images/s3/s3.png)

 ### IAM Role

-The following screenshot shows the provisioned IAM role and policy.
+The following screenshots shows the provisioned IAM role and policy.

 ![IAM](images/iam/iam-role.png)

 ### Lambda

-The following screenshot shows the provisioned Lambda code and its assigned role and permissions.
+The following screenshots shows the provisioned Lambda code and its assigned role and permissions.

 ![Lambda](images/lambda/lambda.png)